DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 4d.
 Provide sufficient opportunity for pupils to consolidate and practise applying new knowledge and skills.

 3r.
-Model and require high-quality oral language, recognising that it underpins the development of reading and writing (e.g. requiring pupils to respond to each other’s questions in full sentences, making use of relevant technical vocabulary)
+Model and require high-quality oral language, recognising that it underpins the development of reading and writing (e.g. requiring pupils to respond to each other's questions in full sentences, making use of relevant technical vocabulary)

 4p.
 Provide scaffolds for pupil talk to increase the focus and rigour of dialogue

 Case Study C: Making Marking Manageable

-Louise’s new approach to marking in Secondary History
+Louise's new approach to marking in Secondary History

 To ensure she was developing her practice effectively, Louise devised this evaluative inquiry question: